Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 - `Creator`

     The name of the creator.
+It can also have an `id` attribute that can be used to add the identification number from the source of information.

 - `Roles` which has `Role` children elements that can have the following values: